Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 Request next message pending on an unassigned topic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Command
+Command:

 ::

 	AT+GET0

-Returns
+Returns:

 ::

 	OK{separator}<Topic>{separator}<MESSAGE>{eol}

-Sample
+Sample:

 ::

-	AT+GET0                # this command polls for messages received on any unassigned topic OK data Hello World    # a message was received from topic 'data'
+	AT+GET0                # This command polls for messages received on any unassigned topic OK data Hello World    # A message was received from topic 'data'

 or

 ::

-	OK{eol} #If no message was received on any unassigned topic, the module returns 'OK' followed by {eol}.
+	OK{eol} # if no message was received on any unassigned topic, the module returns 'OK' followed by {eol}.

 Request next message pending on the indicated topic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^